 We recommend testing a stream with your VPN prior to the event.
 This will give you time to test different VPNs and VPN servers and to switch to a different streaming service if necessary.

-If you’re still on the fence about which VPN to choose, we recommend ExpressVPN because of its large number of available servers in key locations worldwide and its 30-day money-back guarantee.
+If you’re currently traveling outside Canada, you can still access the CBC’s free streams of the NHL Final by using a VPN to get a Canadian IP address.
+If you’re still on the fence about which VPN to choose, we recommend NordVPN because of its large number of servers in key locations worldwide and its 30-day money-back guarantee.
 If you’re not a fan of the service or only need it for the Stanley Cup, you can cancel after the event is over for a full refund.